Donnie/kube-ms/README.md

-# Microservice example
+# Helm + Kubernetes (Minikube) + Golang + Microservice example
 In this project I set up four microservices and one API endpoint to calculate numbers.

-The project uses docker-compose in development mode with hot reload.
+The project uses `docker-compose` in development mode with hot reload.

-The plan is to use kubernetes for production environment, with a single deploy command.
+And it uses K8s with Helm for staging environment, with a single deploy command.

-## Structure
+## Application Layer

 ```
 api ->  addition